ss8319/BrainIAC/README.md

 ## License

-BrainIAC is released under the MIT License.
+BrainIAC is released under the CC BY-NC License.
 See [LICENSE](LICENSE) for details.